-At Step 1, we introduce CNN buffer reuse into the CNN-based application, thereby reducing the application memory cost.
+In step 1, we introduce CNN buffer reuse into the CNN-based application, thereby reducing the application memory cost.
 This step is performed automatically using our buffers reuse algorithm proposed in Section 5.
 As an output, this step provides a set of CNN buffers to be reused among the CNNs and within the CNNs of the CNN-based application.

-If the memory reduction introduced by Step 1 is insufficient to fit a CNN-based application within the given memory constraint, at Step 2, we try to further reduce the the memory cost of the CNN-based application at the expense of application throughput decrease.
+If the memory reduction introduced in step 1 is insufficient to fit a CNN-based application within the given memory constraint, in step 2 we try to further reduce the memory cost of the CNN-based application at the expense of application throughput decrease.
 To do so, we introduce data processing by parts (explained in Section 2.5) combined with buffers reuse (as proposed in Section 5) to the CNN-based application.
-We note that unlike the methodology in [17], where the data processing by parts has been originally proposed, Step 2 of our methodology does not introduce data processing by parts into every layer of every CNN used by the application.
-Instead, Step 2 searches for a subset of layers such that data processing by parts in these layers combined with buffers reuse introduces a balanced memory-throughput trade-off to the CNN-based application.
+We note that unlike the methodology in our earlier work [17], where the data processing by parts was originally proposed, step 2 of our methodology does not introduce data processing by parts into every layer of every CNN used by the application.
+Instead, step 2 searches for a subset of layers such that data processing by parts in these layers combined with buffers reuse introduces a balanced memory-throughput trade-off to the CNN-based application.
 This step is performed automatically using our buffers reduction algorithm proposed in Section 6.
 As explained in Section 2.5, the introduction of data processing by parts in a CNN requires the layers of the CNN to be executed in a specific order, defined by a proper schedule.
 Therefore, our buffers reduction algorithm also finds and enforces a specific schedule in the CNNs used by the application.
-As an output, Step 2 provides a CNN-based application with buffers reuse and data processing by parts.
+As an output, step 2 provides a CNN-based application with buffers reuse and data processing by parts.